Timeline of reactions to the 2020 Hong Kong national security law (December 2020): Ted Hui in London

-Now News Channel exclusively filmed the former LegCo member Ted Hui arriving at London Heathrow Airport in the UK.
-During the interview, he said that he did not want to discuss details at the moment, describing that he felt heavy after arriving in the UK.
-Knowing that he going to be separated from Hong Kong and all the things he loves, he never having opportunity to go back.
-He also refused to disclose the whereabouts of his family, and did not want to talk more about whether to stay in the UK and what travel documents he used.
+LegCo member Ted Hui was reported to have arrived at London Heathrow Airport in the UK.
+He said in an interview that he did not want to discuss details at the moment.
+He refused to disclose the whereabouts of his family, and did not want to talk more about whether to stay in the UK and what travel documents he used.
 A spokesperson for the Security Bureau issued a solemn statement, strongly condemning any fugitives who blatantly abandon security and absconded, describing it as "a shameful act of absconding in fear of crime."
 The police also strongly condemned the relevant actions and stated that they would trace the whereabouts of the fugitive suspect through various channels in accordance with the law and arrest him.